-Ronin Software is pleased to announce the release of our new software program,
+Ronin Software is pleased to announce the release of the latest upgrade release

 Speculator is a highly realistic simulation of the stock market and economy,